What dog is there that is more fun loving and easy to please than a Beagle?

 A rather basic part of your Beagles training is the availability of his favorite dog treats.
 These will be used to reward your beagle for his great behavior during the training.
 To assure your dog does not gain weight as a result of the additional treats try breaking the treats into small pieces.

 Consistency is imperative in this part of the training.
 Not only will your dog need to learn when to go to the bathroom but he will also need to be trained on where also.

 Overall Basic Training Tips

 - Short training sessions less than 10 minutes 2-3 times a day

 - Exhibit firmness but nice behavior when training your dog

 - Never get physical with your dog

 - Provide rewards during training of your dogs favorite treat

-Provide the proper training for your Beagle dog and enjoy a great family pet.
+- Provide the proper Beagle training and enjoy a great family pet.